meyersa/backup-s3/README.md

       CRON_SCHEDULE: '0 0 * * *' # Every day at midnight
 ```

-`BACKUP_ENABLED` (new in v2.0.0) is mandatory.
+`BACKUP_ENABLED` (new in v2.0) is mandatory.
 Any non-empty value will work (e.g. True, Yes).
 If omitted, the container exits with code 0.

 S3 settings (`S3_REGION`, `S3_BUCKET`, `S3_ACCESS_KEY_ID`, `S3_SECRET_ACCESS_KEY`) are all mandatory.
 If any of them is missing, the container exits with code 1.

+`S3_ENDPOINT_URL` (new in v2.2) is optional in case you wish to use an alternative S3-compatible endpoint. e.g. for Scaleway Paris region `https://s3.fr-par.scw.cloud`

 `DB_ENGINE` can be `mysql` or `postgres`.
 If omitted, no database backup is attempted.
 If present, but database settings are missing, the container exits with code 1.
 `DB_PORT` is optional.
 It defaults to 3306 (for mysql) or 5432 (for postgres).